acerock/CppToCSharpTools/readme.md

 2. There might be more defines found in multi-file C++ class source files.

 Constructing C# class with defines
+1. Defines collected from a interface header having a public interface (remember the __declspec(dllexport)) are to be made public.
+These need to belong to a public static class.
+The name of this class is based on the .h file they appear.
+For instance, for ISample.h the class is named SampleDefines.cs.
+For ISomeLibXY, the class is named SomeLibXYDefines.
-1. Defines collected from header file are reconstructed as C# internal const members at the very start of the class after the class opening bracket.
+2. Defines collected from non-interface header file are reconstructed as C# internal const members at the very start of the class after the class opening bracket.
 In case of partial classes, these defines will go to the main .cs file.
 2. Defines collected from source files are reconstructed as C# private const members after the ones from the header file.
 3. In case of source file defines in a partial class scenario, the partial source file defines are written to the matching partial class .cs file.
+4. All other .cs files created get an additional `using static <namespace-for-classes>.SampleDefines;`

 ### Transforming to const members in the .cs file
 The define statement is translated to an internal const in the format